12 Mar Placemaking at Lansing Community College

 The Impact of Placemaking

 “LCC has been highly involved in ambient learning and creating visually appealing spaces throughout our campuses.
-So when we decided to add a robotics lab and create the Center for Manufacturing Excellence (CME) we knew we needed it be outstanding in design.
+So when we decided to add a robotics lab and create the Center for Manufacturing Excellence (CME) we knew we needed it to be outstanding in design.

 We wanted the spaces to express the feeling of what new cutting-edge manufacturing facilities look like, while also inspiring and educating students.
 Plus we wished to include a bit of fun and flare.